reillychase/Python-check-if-SSL-is-Valid/README.md

 # Python-check-if-SSL-is-Valid
-Python - Check if SSL is valid
+Searched on Google for something simple - how to check if an SSL is valid.
+Found lots of complicated solutions, then finally a simple snippet I was looking for, so modified it and sharing here.